gunjanmodi/whatsapp-backend/README.md

 ## Configure app

-Open `.env` then edit it with your settings.
+Create `.env` then edit it with your settings.
 You will need:

 - MONGO_URL
 - PUSHER_APP_ID